 - Turner, E. (2020, April).
 Race Ethnicity Workshop.
-Other presented at the Institute for Research on Race and Public Policy, Chicago, IL.
+Workshop presented at the Institute for Research on Race and Public Policy, Chicago, IL.

 - Turner, E. (2019, November).
 How School Districts Manage Race and Inequality.
-Other presented at the Politics of Education Association Breakfast at the University Council of Educational Administrators Annual Conference, New Orleans, LA.
+Featured Speaker presented at the Politics of Education Association Breakfast at the University Council of Educational Administrators Annual Conference, New Orleans, LA.

 - Turner, E., & Mangual Figeroa, A. (2019, April).
 Toward a Theoretical Understanding of Immigration and Education Policy.
-Other presented at the American Educational Research Conference, Toronto, Canada.
+Symposium presented at the American Educational Research Conference, Toronto, Canada.

 - Turner, E. (2019, February).
 Political Context of Anti-Racist Educational Leadership.
-Other presented at the Conference on Strengthening Anti-Racist Leaders to Advocate for Racial Equity Amongst Political Uncertainty, Chicago, IL.
+Panelist presented at the Conference on Strengthening Anti-Racist Leaders to Advocate for Racial Equity Amongst Political Uncertainty, Chicago, IL.